-Uganda’s Joshua Cheptegei was touted as the race favourite at the inaugural FNB Durban 10K CITYSURFRUN – and the 21-year-old World Championship 10 000m silver medallist delivered, when he smashed the South African All-Comers Record of 27:55 set by Richard Limo in Port Elizabeth in 2004.
+Uganda’s Joshua Cheptegei was touted as the race favourite at the inaugural ABSA Durban 10K CITYSURFRUN – and the 21-year-old World Championship 10 000m silver medallist delivered, when he smashed the South African All-Comers Record of 27:55 set by Richard Limo in Port Elizabeth in 2004.
 Cheptegei crossed the line in 27:28 for the fourth fastest time in the world this year, as well as a Ugandan National Record.

 If that wasn’t enough, 19-year-old Mercyline Chelangat also ran a National Uganda Record in the women’s race, while Julien Wanders set a Swiss National Record.